Ashutoshcoder/v4/content/featured/OctoProfile/index.md

 ---

 An Alumni Portal to help educational institutions manage all the relevant data with effective management techniques.
-The application and website were developed using technologies - Android, PHP, XML, JSON, AJAX, Java and using MySQL for data storage and management.
+Helping in creating an interactive environment for Alumni using our Android Platform and efficent Alumni management using our Website.